Group Chief Executive

-Nicola Foulston (“Nicky”) has one of the sharpest minds in the business.
-In 1990, at the age of 22, she served as CEO of the Brands Hatch Leisure Group (“Brands Hatch”) when the business was valued at £6m.
-Having made transformational changes to the company’s operations and financial management over the next 6 years, she floated the group in 1996 and sold it three years later to Interpublic, the US marketing giant for over $195m, at a time when Brands Hatch was then the largest organiser and promoter of motorsport in Europe.
-She was subsequently named Veuve Cliquot “Business Woman of the Year” in 1996 and she remains the award’s youngest ever recipient at the age of 29.
+Nicky has had a long, successful business career.
+From 1990, she was CEO of the Brands Hatch Leisure Group (“Brands Hatch”).
+Initially valued at £6 million, she led transformational changes to the Company’s operations and financial management over the next six years.
+In 1996, Brands Hatch was floated on the London Stock Exchange and sold three years later to Interpublic for $195 million.
+At the time Brands Hatch was the largest organiser and promoter of motorsport in Europe.
+She was subsequently named Veuve Clicquot “Business Woman of the Year” in 1996 and she remains the award’s youngest ever recipient at the age of 29.

-She subsequently ran a family office with private equity investments in the USA and Europe.
-In 2014, she was appointed as a Board Member of the Government’s Industrial Development Advisory Board (IDAB), an advisory non-departmental public body, sponsored by the Department for Business, Energy & Industrial Strategy, to help government boost growth in business.
+After Brands Hatch, Nicky ran a family office with private equity investments in the USA and Europe, before joining Rosenblatt.
+From 2014 to 2018, she was a Board Member of the UK Government’s Industrial Development Advisory Board.

 Chief Financial Officer